Burnage Academy for Boys: Controversies

 In September 1986, the school made headline news when 13-year-old Asian pupil Ahmed Iqbal Ullah was fatally stabbed in the lower school playground by another 13-year-old pupil, Darren Coulburn, in what was believed to be a racially motivated attack.
 Coulburn, a juvenile delinquent who had already burned down the school art block in 1985 causing £50,000 of damage, was convicted of murder and detained indefinitely.
 The incident severely damaged the reputation of what was once a well-respected school in the district, and launched the MacDonald Inquiry into racism and violence in Manchester schools.
 The Ahmed Iqbal Ullah Race Relations Resource Centre, established in 1999, was named in Ullah's memory.

-Between 2009 and 2011, Salman Ramadan Abedi, the attacker of the Manchester Arena bombing, attended the school.
+Between 2009 and 2011, Salman Ramadan Abedi, the perpetrator of the 2017 Manchester Arena bombing, attended the school.
 While attending he was among a group of students who accused a teacher of Islamophobia for criticising suicide bombing.

 In 2009, the school made headline news when teacher Mohammed Sarwar was arrested after police had obtained evidence that he had been leading a double life as the mastermind behind a major local drugs gang who had a large-scale operation to deal cocaine and cannabis.
 Sarwar, who was known as "The Teacher" to his gang, had taught IT at the school for seven years until his arrest.
 In April 2011, he was convicted and sentenced to 21 years in prison.

 In 2012, the school made headlines again when former supply teacher Mutasem Alqtaishat was arrested for fraud after he collected weekly payments from young players at a local basketball club that he coached at and deposited the payments into his personal account for his own use over a five-month period.
 Alqtaishat received a 13-week prison sentence (suspended for one year), and was ordered to pay £400 and perform 180 hours of unpaid community service.
 In 2013, he was also struck off by the Teaching Agency for a minimum period of two years.